How to use Rawlnuts for Loudspeaker Mounting - Dipoles

 The Rawlnuts are fitted / replace the standard screws, bolts, etc. The body diameter is (8 or 10)mm, depending upon size.

 The downside, if you are rebating the drivers into the panel, the rebate width must be at least 11mm for an 8mm insert, M3 or

 M4, and 14mm for the larger 10mm insert, M5.

 A small recess for the flange of around 1.3mm needs to be made so everything sits flush.
 See the picture guide (Fig.1 to Fig.3).
 Without using special tools this can be approximated by hand-twisting the appropriate sized drill.

-If you are using Neoprene or PVC tape to seal your drivers around their rims, then it will be necessary to glue / stick the inserts in place.
+If you are using Neoprene or EPDM gasket strip to seal your drivers around their rims, then it will be necessary to glue / stick the inserts in place.
 Evostik works fine.
 This requirement arises because as the bolt starts to tighten it will pull the insert forward against the easily compressible tape and this needs to be prevented.
 Further tightening will compress the rubber rawlnut, providing a secure fit which will not pull through (Fig.7)

 It's also possible, with some ingenuity, to construct a compression jig which will compress both the loudspeaker chassis and foam seal hard down onto the front panel.
 You need to avoid obscuring the mounting holes as you are going to bolt the chassis onto the Rawlnuts.
 Once tightened down, you remove the press.
 All this is easy said but more challenging to do.